tricky-rabbit/tricky-rabbit.github.io/docs/index.md

-# Welcome to MkDocs
+# Welcome to Rabbit Archives

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+### This website main goal is to store, write and archive important data I might need later.

 ## Commands